so-long

 which are many thousands of characters long, and most programming modes

-simply aren't optimised (remotely) for this scenario, so performance can
+simply aren't optimized (remotely) for this scenario, so performance can

 suffer significantly.

-overriding certain minor modes and variables with performance implications
+overrides certain minor modes and variables (you can configure the details)

 The default action enables the major mode `so-long-mode' in place of the mode